 Which is better, a money market account or a high-yield savings account?

 It depends on your use case.
 A high-yield savings account (HYSA) typically offers a slightly higher APY and no minimums, making it ideal for emergency funds and long-term savings where you only need ACH transfers.
 A money market account (MMA) often offers check-writing and debit card access, making it better for retirees or anyone who needs to pay bills directly from savings.
-In May 2026, the top MMA rate (Quontic at 4.50% APY) is higher than the top HYSA rate (Marcus at 4.10% APY).
+As of June 2026, the top HYSA rate (Bread Savings at 4.00% APY) edges the top MMA rate (ZYNLO at 3.90% APY), so the rate gap is small and access features usually decide it.

 Are money market accounts FDIC insured?